 Dear Blood Donor,

 Thank you for taking the time to review the information below before considering whether you are willing to participate in this research project.
-You are being to take part in a research study titled, “Incident HIV / Hepatitis B virus infections in South African blood donors: Behavioral risk factors, genotypes and biological characterization of early infection”
+You are being invited to take part in a research study titled, “Incident HIV / Hepatitis B virus infections in South African blood donors: Behavioral risk factors, genotypes and biological characterization of early infection”

 The person in charge of this study in South Africa is Dr. Charlotte Ingram from South African National Blood Service.
 Before you decide if you want to join this study, we want you to learn about the study.
 The study staff will talk with you about the study and answer your questions.
 Before you agree to join this study please read this consent form carefully.
 Take your time in deciding if you wish to join this study.
 This consent form might contain some words that are not familiar to you.
 Please ask questions about anything you do not understand.